drivendataorg/zamba/docs/docs/configurations.md

 #### `megadetector_lite_config (MegadetectorLiteYoloXConfig, optional)`

-The `megadetector_lite_config` is used to specify any parameters that should be passed to the [MegadetectorLiteYoloX model](models.md#megadetectorliteyolox) for frame selection.
+The `megadetector_lite_config` is used to specify any parameters that should be passed to the [Megadetector model](models.md#megadetectorliteyolox) for frame selection.
 For all possible options, see the MegadetectorLiteYoloXConfig<!-- TODO: add github link><!-->.
-If `megadetector_lite_config` is `None` (the default), the MegadetectorLiteYoloX model will not be used to select frames.
+If `megadetector_lite_config` is `None` (the default), the Megadetector model will not be used to select frames.

 #### `frame_selection_height (int, optional), frame_selection_width (int, optional)`

 Resize the video to this height and width in pixels, prior to frame selection.
 If None, the full size video will be used for frame selection.
 Using full size videos (setting to `None`) is recommended for MegadetectorLite, especially if your species of interest are smaller.
-Default to `None`
+Defaults to `None`

 #### `total_frames (int, optional)`